Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

-The patch-level scores $\{s_i\}_{i=1}^{HW}$ (with $H \times W$ denoting the patch grid size) are then reshaped into a 2D spatial map $\mathbf{A} \in \mathbb{R}^{H \times W}$ and bilinearly upsampled to the input resolution $R \times R$, yielding a pixel-level semantic mask $\mathbb{M} \in [0,1]^{R \times R}$.
-This map captures the patch-level gradient attribution of visual features with respect to the semantic text prompt and serves as a semantic relevance mask for perturbation localization.
+The patch-level scores $\{s_i\}_{i=1}^{HW}$ (with $H \times W$ denoting the patch grid size) are then reshaped into a 2D spatial map $\mathbf{A} \in \mathbb{R}^{H \times W}$ and bilinearly upsampled to the input resolution $R \times R$, yielding a pixel-level grounding mask $\mathbb{M} \in [0,1]^{R \times R}$.
+This map captures the patch-level gradient attribution of visual features with respect to the text prompt and serves as a grounding mask for perturbation localization.

 \textbf{Step 3: Perturbation Allocation.} Finally, we employ $\mathbb{M}$ to generate a pixel-wise perturbation map $\boldsymbol{\epsilon}_{\text{map}} \in \mathbb{R}^{R \times R}$ under a global perturbation budget constraint, where the total perturbation budget is bounded while allowing adaptive allocation across pixels.
 We define $\epsilon > 0$ as the average per-pixel perturbation budget and $r \in [0,1]$ as the base ratio controlling the trade-off between uniform and focused allocation.
 The allocation is formulated as: